fireship-io/192-flutter-fcm-push-notifications/README.md

-# Episode 192 - 🐦 Flutter Push Notifications with 🔥 Firebase FCM
+# Episode 192 -  Flutter Push Notifications with FCM

-Send push notifications to single device tokens and/or topics with Flutter & Firebase.
+Send push notifications to single device tokens and/or topics with 🐦 Flutter & 🔥 Firebase.

 - FlutterFire
 - FCM